-The Washington Court Hotel is a premier downtown Washington D.C. hotel offering perfect views of our nation’s capitol.
-Luxury Washington D.C. accom…
+The premier downtown Washington D.C. hotel offering an amazing location and perfect views of the nation’s capitol.

 Featured Hotels in Washington D.C.

 Gay Travel Washington D.C.

 Washington, DC, is not only the nation’s capitol but is also its cultural capitol.
 The abundance of museums contribute mightily to the sense of history that is imbued at every turn in this bustling government center.
 Read on for the perfect gay travel guide highlighting a combination of top-notch museums and attractions, neighborhoods packed with culture and fine dining, and nightlife that won't quit.

 The Smithsonian dominates the National Mall, which enough cultural food to feed a week of visits.
 The Washington Monument is free to go up, with a ticket, and offers the best sunset views in all of DC.
 Lincoln and Jefferson stoically await your visit, and there are dozens of monuments and other points of national interest to take in.

 Government makes up the meat of the population in this fine city, and with each passing election the vibe shifts as people transition.
 While one might think this would lead to a lack of cultural stability, it actually adds a fresh fervor to the local vibe.There are many transitory types, which means new ideas are constantly flowing in and altering the landscape.
 This flow, coupled with the nature of politics, leads to a vibrant social scene that is ever evolving.

 If you like to experience four distinct seasons, Washington, D.C. is your city.
 The spring and fall months tend to be warm.
 During the winter, temperatures dip into the 30s.
 Nor’easters bringing heavy wind, rain and occasional snow are not uncommon in the winter.